spectre-team/spectre/README.md

 Details will be added soon.

 ## References

+This software is part of [Data Mining Group of Silesian University of Technology](http://www.zaed.polsl.pl/) contribution, rest of which is published [here](https://github.com/ZAEDPolSl).

 + [Marczyk M, Polanska J, Polanski A: Comparison of Algorithms for Profile-Based Alignment of Low Resolution MALDI-ToF Spectra.
 In Advances in Intelligent